chmitch/AIAdjacent/Student/07-AMLNotebooks.md

 ## Basic Hackflow
 1. Go to "https://ml.azure.com" to launch the new "Studio" experince
-2. Create a new notebook
+1. Create a new Notebook
-3.
+1. Test the Notebook
+1. Deploy the Notebook to an Endpoint
+1. Test the Notebook with Postman
+1. Use inside a Power BI dataflow

 ## Hints